-Some gallbladder cancers are found after a gallbladder has been removed to treat gallstones or chronic (long-term) gallbladder inflammation.
-Gallbladders removed for those reasons are always looked at under a microscope by a pathologist (a doctor specializing in diagnosis of disease through lab tests) to see if they contain cancer cells.
+Some gallbladder cancers are found after the gallbladder has been removed to treat gallstones or chronic (long-term) inflammation.
+Gallbladders removed for those reasons are always looked at under a microscope to see if they contain cancer cells.

-Most gallbladder cancers, though, are not found until patients go to a doctor because they have symptoms.
+Most gallbladder cancers, though, are not found until a person goes to a doctor because they have symptoms.

 Medical history and physical exam